FabianGentner/blockip/documentation/source/endpoints-blacklist.rst

         The date and time until which the IP address should be blacklisted.
 See `Block Duration`_ for details.

     :status 401: If the user is not logged in.
-    :status 403: If the user lacks the role `apps/blockip/blacklister`, or `apps/blockip/network-blacklister` if the request was to blacklist a block of IP addresses.
+    :status 403: If the user lacks the role *blacklister*, or *network-blacklister* if the request was to blacklist a block of IP addresses.
     :status 400: If the IP address or duration is malformed, or the comment is missing.
     :status 409: If blacklisting the IP address would conflict with a whitelisted IP address.